Taillan/AWS-3-Tier-App/README.md

   }
 ```

-The subnet is public due to the ``map_public_ip_on_launch`` option who will expose it.
-It will be necessary for the LoadBalancer.
-For the other subnet thei're not exposed and stay private as define in the architecture.
+The subnet is public due to the ``map_public_ip_on_launch`` option, which exposes it for the Load Balancer.
+Other subnets remain private, as defined in the architecture.

-#### The IGW and route tables
+#### The IGW and Route Tables

-The public subnets are link with a route table to an Internet Gateway (IGW). it's essential to allow our FrontEnd EC2 instances within those subnets to communicate with the internet.
+The public subnets are linked to a route table connected to an Internet Gateway (IGW).
+This is essential for allowing FrontEnd EC2 instances within those subnets to communicate with the internet.

-First we create the IGW
+First, create the IGW
 ```hcl
 # Creating Internet Gateway
 resource "aws_internet_gateway" "internet_gateway" {